nhi-d-tran/EncodeAndDecode/README.md

 ## ENCODING:
 Method 1) Encode without zero and no wrap-around.

 Method 2) Encode without zero and wrap-around.

-Method 3) Encode with zero and no wrap-around. //algorithm given below.
+Method 3) Encode with zero and no wrap-around.

 Method 4) Encode with zero and wrap-around.

 **************************************